Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 When Innovative Recovery contacts you, it's an attempt to collect a debt you might owe to another party.
-Innovative Recovery is a third-party debt collector for several creditors, but its main focus is helping property managers to collect late rent, fees, or penalties.
+Innovative Recovery is a third-party debt collector for several creditors, but its main focus is helping property managers collect late rent, fees, or penalties.

-Worse than annoying calls and texts, Innovative Recovery collectors may take you to court if they think you're refusing to pay your debts.
+Innovative Recovery collectors may take you to court if they think you're refusing to pay your debts.
 If you have received debt collection calls or are facing a lawsuit from Innovative Recovery, here is what you need to know (and do).

 Is Innovative Recovery legitimate?
 How does it operate?

-As mentioned earlier, Innovative Recovery primarily works for the property management industry.
+As mentioned earlier, Innovative Recovery (IR) primarily works for the property management industry.
 So, if the court ordered you to pay fines for cleaning or repairs at a former residence and you don't pay in time, your former landlord may hire Innovative Recovery to collect the money.

-You have rights under the FDCPA
+You have rights under the FDCPA.

-The Fair Debt Collection Practices Act (FDCPA) was enacted in 1977 with the purpose of protecting consumers, like you, from unfair debt collection tactics.
-Debt collectors are known for harassing, threatening, and pestering consumers until they pay up.
-The FDCPA gives you rights that will help you put debt collectors in their place.
+The Fair Debt Collection Practices Act (FDCPA) was enacted in 1977 with the purpose of protecting consumers like you from unfair debt collection tactics.
+Under the FDCPA, debt collectors are forbidden from:

 • Contacting you after 9 p.m. or before 8 a.m.